 Some debates will likely never be put to rest.
 They divide families, alienate friends, and keep you up at night questioning your own beliefs and those of the people around you.
-This time of year, deciding whether or not the Christmas tree should go up before Thanksgiving is one of those hot topics that make your Uncle Jimmy and Aunt Janice fight harder for their respective decorating stance than they do for the last drumstick on Turkey Day.
+This time of year, deciding when to put the Christmas tree up is a hot topic.
+The question of whether you should or should not put a Christmas tree up before Thanksgiving is one that can make your Uncle Jimmy and Aunt Janice fight harder for their respective decorating stance than they do for the last drumstick on Turkey Day.

-In year two of a global pandemic, are there even rules anymore?
 For many families, Christmas decorations come out the moment Halloween decorations are put away.
 (Hi, it’s me.)
 For early November decorators, cooking the Thanksgiving turkey while listening to Michael Bublé croon "White Christmas" is perfectly natural — double the holiday, double the joy!
-(And I need joy right now, y’all.)
 On the flip side, there are those who find the juxtaposition of the two holidays to be downright disgraceful.
 They are not one mega-holiday; they are two distinct holidays, and should be treated as such.